SAREC-Lab/sUAS-UseCases/usecases/supporting/FlyToDestination.md

 **Pre-Conditions**

-- The UAV is in the air
+The UAV is in the air

-- The UAV has been assigned target coordinates as its final destination
+The UAV has been assigned target coordinates as its final destination

-- The UAV has received [flight authorization](..FlightAuthorization.md) to fly to its destination
+The UAV has received [flight authorization](FlightAuthorization.md) to fly to its destination

 **Post Conditions**

-Success end condition
+_Success end condition:_

-- The UAV arrives at its destination in a timely manner without incident
+The UAV arrives at its destination in a timely manner without incident

-Failure end condition:
+_Failure end condition:_

-- The UAV fails to arrive at its destination coordinates in a timely manner and/or experiences a collision with an obstacle or the terrain along the route.
+The UAV fails to arrive at its destination coordinates in a timely manner and/or experiences a collision with an obstacle or the terrain along the route.

 **Trigger**